knee-cola/react-redux-training/README.md

 Here's a list of articles which might be interesting to read:

 * [Getting Started with Redux](https://egghead.io/courses/getting-started-with-redux) - video tutorial series
+* [The case for Flux](https://medium.com/swlh/the-case-for-flux-379b7d1982c6) - explaining the benefits of Flux style of managing data (applicable also to Redux)

 # Notes
 ## Redux Middleware